toa-io/toa/extensions/exposition/documentation/realms.md

 # Realms

-Realms is a mechanism that allows serving multiple business domains from a single instance of the application.
+Realms are a mechanism that allows serving multiple business domains from a single instance of the application.

 ## Definition